Snoaux248/Frontend_Compiler/README.md

 Note: The left hand side are the valid lexemes and the right side are the valid tokens for that lexeme in the Cooke Programming Language.

-Note on Semicolon Syntax, if you're making your own source files to compile, keep in mind how semicolons work in this language.
+Note: on Semicolon Syntax, if you're making your own source files to compile, keep in mind how semicolons work in this language.
 The rule
 S ::= S ; S means semicolons are used to separate statements—not to end them.
 So, not every statement should end with a semicolon like in C or Java.